 What happens when I finish the Hour of Code Lesson?

 - After students complete the Hour of Code Lesson they are free to explore the current world or restart the lesson.
+If they restart the lesson, students can choose to play again in the same coding language or try the other language.
 Full game features are not available in the Demo Lesson, and progress will not be saved when students exit the world.

 - If students sign in to Minecraft: Education Edition and access the Hour of Code lesson from the Library, they can save their progress and resume the lesson from their My Worlds list, or restart it at any time from the Library.